yitsheyzeus/thebook_src/the_letter_why.md

 More to the point, *Jeremiah was a Bullfrog* and "don't jump around me" link time travel to the Plague of Storms and Frogs that give new meaning to the first Commandment: "there shall be no other God's before me."
 Out of the land of Egypt--the place where we just don't see the truth--we are brought to learn that the dust is just settling on a battle in time that ends with the truth--that time travel is a destructive weapon when kept secret--and a life giving last resort when the world is aware of it's existence.

+Noah, Moses, and Jesus are tied together by the *wandering of the people in the 4-D*, trying to figure out what kind of relevence the number 40 has to travel outside of time.
+It's this kind of message, woven from Genesis to Exodus and then into the life of Christ in Matthew and our reality that sheds real light on a message so central to survival that *all of religion* is here to ensure that we are not left in the proverbial darkness.

 ##It's obvious, to me.